sqli-nantes/blockchain-dashboard/README.md

 ## Demo Mode

 For the Demo mode check at `http://localhost:8080/demo`.
-A logo in the bottom right will appear.
+A logo in the bottom right will appear, telling it's the demo mode.

 ## Offline Mode